 In addition the top ten scorers in both MR class O and T will receive a voucher for five boxes of 100 Sierra bullets (or one box of 500) with a bullet weight of their choice.
-These may be exchanged for the bullets through nominated gunsmiths.
+These may be exchanged for the bullets through the nominated gunsmiths Henry Krank and Norman Clark.
+Please note that this sponsorship may be withdrawn at any time.